youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 Then change to Pulse Width to 5.
 This will be the brightest setting of the LED.
 While it is noticably brighter than a Pulse Width of 1, due to the narrow range it's not that much brighter.

 At the other extreme let's configure an LED for an extremely smooth transition from off to full brightness.
 This will require a higher resolution.
 Let's go crazy and decide that we'd like to have 10,000 steps of brightness available.
 This translates to a range of 10,000.
 To avoid visible flickering we need to have at least a 60Hz signal at the GPIO pin.
-Since the ratio of `PWM Clock Frequency/Range` determines the signal frequency at the pin, we will need a PWM Clock frequency of at least 600kHz, a range of 10000 times a minimum pin signal frequency of 60Hz (10,000 * 60 = 600,000).
+Since the ratio of `PWM Clock Frequency/Range` determines the signal frequency at the pin, we will need a PWM Clock frequency of at least 600kHz.
+A range of 10000 times a minimum pin signal frequency of 60Hz is 600kHz (10,000 * 60 = 600,000).
+To check our work, `PWM Clock Frequency / Range`, 600,000 / 10,000 = 60 (Hz).

 ##### Pulse width